 In addition to the Online Data Retrieval program, the IGI has also created the Registration and Recovery Service via which a piece of diamond jewelry can be registered in the IGI data bank.
 This arrangement makes diamond identification and recovery hassle-free and is especially beneficial for insured diamonds.
 In case a diamond is lost, the insurance company will almost always indemnify its owner with a similar jewel.

 If a diamond owner happens to lose or damage their diamond, they can call the IGI’s toll-free number and report the matter.
 If the diamond is destroyed, the IGI issues a computer printout describing the diamond in detail.
 But if it is stolen, the company will contact the local police.
 Additionally, the institute would search on the diamond auction market in case the stolen jewelry comes up for sale.
 The company would also put up alerts in the industry so that manufacturers, retailers, and pawn stores can know about the stolen diamond and keep an eye out for it.

 Besides all these services, the IGI provides gemology courses through their School of Gemology.
 The school was the first to offer a practical Rough Diamond course.
 Some areas of study that the school focuses on include training on rough diamonds and colored stones, jewelry design, jewelry CAD, and retail workshops.

-The IGI is the world’s largest gemological lab, bent upon continually offering professionally graded diamonds to their clients all over the world.
+The IGI is one of the world’s largest gemological lab, bent upon continually offering professionally graded diamonds to their clients all over the world.
 The institute has succeeded in delivering on that mandate for the duration of its existence.
 Besides amazing offers, the IGI website is a goldmine of information where one can learn about anything concerning diamonds.
 Such information is useful when intending to purchase a diamond.